Sample¶

 Validation Rules:¶

-- "Sample collection" column completely filled in.
+- 'Sample collection' column should be completely filled in.

-- No empty rows in sample file.
+- No empty rows should be present in sample file.

-- Organism and Organism Part characteristics and at least a Factor column are required
+- Organism and Organism Part characteristics and at least a Factor column are required.

 - Organism cannot be one of the invalid terms.